stencila/stencila/help/hub/projects/create-a-project.md

 ![](http://stencila.github.io/hub/manager/snaps/project-new-name-field.png)

-Your project will automatically be **private** which means that only you can view it.
-Click if you want your project to be **public** for all Stencila users to view.
+Your project will automatically be **public** which means any Stencila users can view it.
+Click if you want your project to be **private**.

 ![](http://stencila.github.io/hub/manager/snaps/project-sharing-public.png)

 As the creator of the project you automatically become the project **owner**.
 This gives you full authority to make changes or delete the project.

-Before you start [managing your project sources](./manage-project-sources.md) we recommend you finalise your project set up.
+Before you start **managing your project sources** we recommend you finalise your project set up.
 It won't take a moment ⚡

 ## Project settings